omahs/CairoByExample/README.md

 2. Code blocks with a main function `#[contract]` are extracted into Cairo contracts.
 3. The extracted contracts are named based on the chapter they belong to, and a consecutive number of the `#[contract]` found in the chapter.
-4. If you have a code block with a `#[contract]` function, but you know that is does not compile, you can add an attribute to the code block tag value as following:
+4. If you have a code block with a `#[contract]` function, but you know that it does not compile, you can add an attribute to the code block tag value as following:

    ````